pester/Pester/BUILD.md

 ## Continuous Integration

-The Azure Devops Pipeline azure-pipelines.yml file contains the code used for builds, unit and integration tests.
+The Azure Devops Pipeline azure-pipelines.yml file contains the code used for builds, unit and integration tests in the CI pipeline.

 ## Documentation